GREAT BASS ALBUMS

 Fool for the City (Foghat)

-The funny thing about this album is that the bassist, Nick Jameson (who was also Foghat's producer/engineer at that point), only stepped in to do the job after the band's previous bassist left and before they hired another one by the following tour.
-But judging from his brief bass stint in the band, it's clear the guy had talent.
-Just listen to those fills on "Slow Ride" (which he composed most of the music for), especially during that "solo" in the middle - it's clear the guy knew what he was doing.
-He also lives a pretty colorful life outside of music, at least according to his Wikipedia page.
+The funny thing about this album is that the bassist, Nick Jameson (who was also Foghat's producer/engineer at the time) only stepped in to do the job after the band's previous bassist left and before they hired another one for the following tour.
+But judging from his brief 4-string stint in the band, it's clear the guy had talent.
+Just listen to those fills on "Slow Ride" (which Jameson composed most of the music for), especially during the bass break in the middle - you can tell the guy knew what he was doing.
+He also leads a pretty colorful life outside of music, at least according to his Wikipedia page.